 PERSECUTOR: Families, communities, Marxist groups and Hindu groups pressure Christian converts, and Christians also experience some government interference.

 WHAT IT MEANS TO BE A CHRISTIAN IN NEPAL: There is a small, visible Christian community in Nepal, but they are now being pressured by a movement to create a pure Hindu nation.
 Marxist groups, another significant force within Nepal, also persecute Christians.
 Christians face harassment and beatings from local Hindus.
-Four Christians were arrested and convicted of witchcraft after praying for a mentally ill woman in 2016.
-However, their convictions and five-year prison sentences were later overturned, and they were released.

 ACCESS TO BIBLES: Bibles are legal, though many people cannot afford them.
 Geographic isolation has limited Christian work in rural, mountainous areas.